-My first Bánh Mì was a shift meal at a brewery restaurant I worked at years ago in Eugene and it was love at first bite.
-This classic Vietnamese sandwich is a party for the tastebuds, bursting with savory and spicy flavors and balanced with crunchy, tangy veggies and bright fresh herbs.
-I couldn’t get enough of these sandwiches and it’s still one of my favorite meals to this day!
-Bánh Mì sandwiches have complex flavor combinations but are surprisingly easy to make at home!
+This classic Vietnamese sandwich is a party for the tastebuds, bursting with savory and spicy flavors and balanced with crunchy, tangy vegetables and bright fresh herbs.
+I can’t get enough of these sandwiches and it’s still one of my favorite meals to this day!

 What’s a Bánh Mì?